apache-spark-on-k8s/kubernetes-HDFS/topology/README.md

   - TODO: Currently, there is no easy way to launch the namenode helm chart with a topology plugins configured.
 Build a new Docker image with topology plugins and support the configuration.
+See plugin README for installation/configuration instructions.

 Many K8s network providers do not need any topology plugins.
 Most K8s network providers conduct IP masquerading or Network Address Translation (NAT), when pod